Creating a Career Development Plan: Tips and Strategies

 - Provides a framework for self-improvement

-Creating a career development plan involves analyzing abilities and strengths and then taking proactive steps towards professional improvement.
+Making a career development plan requires evaluating strengths and weaknesses in the skillsets and then taking proactive steps towards professional development.

-The first step when creating your career development plan is to review your current skills, abilities as well as areas that require improvement.
+The first step when creating your career development plan is to determine your skills, competencies strengths, areas of strength, and areas for improvement.

 - What are my current technical and soft skills?

-If you answer these questions honestly, you will gain invaluable insights into the areas you should focus on within your work role to advance up the ladder with ease.
+Answering these questions truthfully provides invaluable insights into the areas you need to focus on in your role in order to progress upwardly with ease.

 Consider these issues: